 Subscribe to MoneyWeek today and get your first six magazine issues absolutely FREE

 However, there is currently no sign that the chancellor will overhaul the Lifetime Isa, with one newspaper reporting that the Treasury has dismissed any potential plans to tweak the product.

-The Lifetime Isa – dubbed Lisa – was introduced a year later, allowing those aged under 40 to open the product, contribute up to £4,000 each tax year and receive a 25% bonus from the government.
-They could either save up to buy their first home, as long as the property cost £450,000 or less, or for a pension that could be accessed when they turned 60.
+The Lifetime Isa – dubbed Lisa – was introduced by George Osborne to help young people buy a home or to save for retirement.
+Those aged under 40 can open the tax-free savings product, contribute up to £4,000 each tax year and receive a 25% bonus from the government.
+They can either save up to buy their first home, as long as the property costs £450,000 or less, or for a pension that can be accessed when they turn 60.

 The product seemed popular initially: it was more generous and flexible than the Help to Buy Isa, which closed to new customers in 2019.

-But five years since it launched, is the Lifetime Isa still worth it?
-A lot has happened in half a decade: house prices have rocketed by 30%, interest rates have risen sharply, and a pandemic that crushed many people’s finances exposed an unfair penalty hidden in the Lifetime Isa’s small print.
-The property price cap has been stuck at £450,000 since it launched – which campaigners say is penalising first-time buyers.
+But six years after it launched, is the Lifetime Isa still worth it?
+A lot has happened since then: house prices have rocketed by 25%, interest rates have risen sharply, and a pandemic that crushed many people’s finances has exposed an unfair penalty hidden in the Lifetime Isa’s small print.

-We explain how the Lifetime Isa works, and whether it still makes sense to save into one if you’re looking to get onto the property ladder.
+We explain how the Lifetime Isa works, the pressure on the government to reform the product, and whether it still makes sense to save into one if you’re looking to get onto the property ladder.

 Like all Isas, the Lifetime Isa is a tax-efficient way to save money because any interest and investment gains are free from tax.

 However, with a Lisa, you also get a juicy 25% government bonus worth up to £1,000 every tax year, depending on your contribution.
 For example, if you pay £2,000 into your Lisa in a tax year, you’ll receive a £500 top-up.